 Sundra Harris, Erasing the Stigma Coordinator – West TN

 Sundra Harris is an educator for the Erasing the Stigma program in the West TN area.
 Sundra has worked for this program almost 2 years.
 She works with elementary to high school students with social skill topics such as bullying, suicide prevention, and anger management.
 Her belief is: It is easier to build a child than to repair an adult.

 She holds a bachelor’s degree in psychology from the University of Memphis and is the mother of two beautiful children.

-Courtney Hatfield, M.Acc., Director of Finance
+Courtney Hatfield, M.Acc., CPA, Director of Finance

 Courtney Hatfield comes to MHAMT with a diverse background that ranges from auditing for a public accounting firm to serving as the director of finance for one of Nashville’s leading transportation companies.
 Courtney’s attention to detail keeps MHAMT on budget and hitting goals.
 Her greatest accounting strengths include refining internal controls and streamlining processes to improve efficiency and accuracy related to financial reporting.
 Courtney has a Bachelor of Arts in Accounting and Human Resources from Lindsey Wilson College, and she has a Master of Accountancy from Lipscomb University.
 Outside of the office, Courtney volunteers at the Williamson County Animal Center and enjoys running.

 Amy Burgess, Statewide Education Coordinator, Erasing the Stigma